Back to Top

 #BIO-231 (Human Biology 1): 4 credit hours OR #*BIO-233 (Anatomy and Physiology 1): 4 credit hours

-#Must be taken within seven years of the date the application is submitted (to include BIO-223 Microbiology, which is a required general education requirement)
+#Must be taken within seven years of the date the application is submitted.

 *Fundamentals of Biology (BIO-101) is a college prerequisite for BIO-233.
 Therefore, it will take three terms to complete this science sequence.
 BIO-101 must be successfully completed prior to submitting program application, if choosing to take BIO-233 and 234.